Lazarus Ball

 The Complicit catalogs a crowd of witnesses who chose silence.
 They all had eyes.
 The dollar signs embedded in their bodies answer why they stayed quiet.
 Kompromat maps the architecture of power that makes complicity possible — predators in paradise, the innocent crossed out, the machinery of control rendered in Caribbean color so bright it looks like celebration.

 This work did not begin with politics.
 It began with loss — specific, preventable, and personal.
-A brother who committed suicide by an insomnia drug branded as “halcion” whose dangers were not made known.
-A mother who died in corporate elder care, overmedicated, malnourished, her suffering exposed the failures of systemic care.
+A brother who committed suicide by an insomnia drug branded as Halcion whose dangers were not made known to the public.
+A mother who died in corporate elder care, over-medicated, malnourished when Medicare Advantage wrote her off rather than rehabilitating her.
 What the artist came to understand, painting through grief, is that the mechanisms that kill are the same whether the victim is a child in Gaza, an elder in a corporate facility, a young man failed by a captured regulatory system, or a woman named Good who deserved to live.

 Corruption is not a metaphor in this work.
 It is a cause of death.

-The Wormhole Show is a record of what was done — to a family, to a people, to a planet, to the innocent — by systems that depend on silence and the living who enable them.
+Lazarus Ball is a record of what was done —to a family, to a people, to a planet —by systems that depend on silence.
 It is rage made visible.
-It is grief that refused to become complicity.
-It is an insistence, painted in gold and black and fire, that the dead be seen and the living be held accountable.
+It is grief that refused complicity.
+It is an insistence that the dead be seen and the living be held accountable.